tracyjordan/tracyjordan.github.io/README.md

 # Website files

-These are the files for our website.
+These are the files for my website.

 Copyright Lee Jordan